LorenCoburn/Readme/README.md

-- 👋 Hi, I’m @ThoseOneProductions
+- 👋 Hi
 - 👀 I’m interested in ...
 HTML, Python, Swift, CSS
 - 🌱 I’m currently learning ...
 HTML & CSS
-- 💞️ I’m looking to collaborate on ...
-App Development Projects
+- 💞️ I’m looking to collaborate on ... cool shit.
-- 📫 How to reach me ...
-Thoseoneproductions@gmail.com
+- 📫 How to reach me ... ???

 <!---
 ThoseOneProductions/ThoseOneProductions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.